mbaumer/us_hep_funding/docs/_states/KY.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $4,178,946 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $4,663,946 </b>in NSF MPS grants.
 ```
   Year  Institution                                Amount ($)
 ------  ---------------------------------------  ------------
+  2019  University Of Louisville                      485,000
   2018  University Of Louisville                      474,477
   2017  University Of Louisville                      450,000
   2016  University Of Louisville                      523,225